 The architectures of AI networks have also been rapidly evolving.
-Advances in algorithms have contributed equally with hardware and data to advances in AI over the past decade.
-In 2012, Alexnet, a deep learning feedforward convolutional neural network, made a major advance in object recognition in images.
-By 2016, recurrent neural networks (RNNs) were
+Advances in algorithms have contributed equally with hardware and data to advances in AI over the last decade.
+In 2012, Alexnet, a deep learning feedforward Convolutional Neural Network, made a major advance in object recognition in images.
+By 2016, Recurrent Neural Networks (RNNs) were being used to process sequences and boost the performance of language translation.
+The Bidirectional